The Little Grey Men: The Forest of Boland Light Railway

 Years earlier, a community of gnomes in the Forest of Boland build a narrow gauge railway to transport their miners to the gold mines and cope with the growing yields of ore.
 Some wicked goblins steal the steam locomotive named the Boland Belle, overrun the town and enslave the population, but are eventually driven out of the forest by a friendly tribe of Cowzies.
 The book's popularity among Generation X children in the UK meant that it was reprinted twice, during the early 1970s and mid 1980s.

 Literary significance and reception

 This novel has been described as the most distinguished fantasy of the war years, a fantasy which sought to capture the beauty and wonder of an English year, a timely and timeless book.
 Through the choice of gnomes for the protagonists, the author was able to get closer to nature and show more effectively the hazards wild creatures face.
 The authenticity of the natural history satisfied the preference of the Carnegie committee for realism over fantasy, and the book won the award for the most outstanding children's book of 1942.

 The novel was one of Syd Barrett's favourite books; an excerpt from it was read at his funeral.
+It may have also influenced "The Gnome", a song written by Barrett.